About the Blog & Frankie

 About My Books

-I'm the author of two published short story collections and a novella.
-I've been writing and publishing fiction since 2012 and have shared much of this journey on this blog.
+I'm the author of three published short story collections (Shy Feet, London Eyes, and Nine Women) and a novella called The Wait.
+I've been writing and publishing fiction since 2012 and have shared much of my journey on this blog.

 Shy Feet: Short Stories Inspired by Travel